-The Sustainability Appraisal is guided by a set of sustainability objectives which establish the criteria for assessing the AAP.
-These objectives address all key aspects of sustainability, ensuring that the assessment considers the range of potential effects of the AAP across economic, social and environmental considerations.
+The Sustainability Appraisal has been guided by a set of sustainability objectives (set out in Table 6.1 below) which have been developed to establish the criteria for assessing both the 2009 Preferred Option and the Pre-Submission Draft AAP and Masterplan.
+These objectives address all key aspects of sustainability, ensuring that the assessment considers the range of potential effects of the Pre-Submission Draft AAP and Masterplan across economic, social and environmental considerations.

-The previous chapters have identified the current and future baseline conditions and policy context which has informed the development of the AAP and from this emerges the key sustainability issues and opportunities, summarised in Section 6.2 below.
+The previous chapters have identified the current and future baseline conditions and policy context which has informed the development of the Pre-Submission Draft AAP and Masterplan and from this emerges the key sustainability issues and opportunities, summarised in Section 6.2 below.
 The set of sustainability objectives - outlined in the Appraisal Framework - reflects the nature of baseline conditions, wider policy context, and the nature of the Strategy itself.